tkaryadis/squery-spark/README.md

 # Rationale

-SQL is domain specific language for the relational model.
+Data programs need
+- functional programming language for data processing
+- query language for tables
+- query language for json(or tables with arrays/maps)
-Its not a general programming language and not a functional programming language.
+- a general programming language for everything else
+- all in 1 language to avoid complexity and different programming models

+SQL is only good with tables without arrays/maps.
-Python/Java/Scala are general programming languages but they are not domain specific languages, they are powerful but verbose as query languages.
+Python/Scala/Java can do all, but they are verbose as query languages.

-Clojure can be both, in simple way, simpler than all alternatives.
+Clojure with a DSL like SQuery, can do all 4, simpler than all alternatives, and in 1 language.

 **Clojure is used because**
 1. using Clojure macros, we can make a DSL